 Which Is Better: Assisted Living or Home Living?
 2 The Financial Benefits of Assisted Living vs. Living at Home 4 Assisted Living vs. Skilled Nursing: What's the Difference?
 6 Is Assisted Living the Best Option for My Loved One?
 7 What's Life Like in an Assisted Living Community?
 7 Assisted Living Costs and Amenities 8 Will My Insurance Cover It?
-9 Optalis Assisted Living Communities: Patient-Directed Care 10 Continuum of Care: Rehab Services 11 Continuum of Care: Long-Term Care 11 Person-Directed Care and Services 12 wellness programs, and other convenient support services that help seniors continue to enjoy active, fulfilling lifestyles.
+9 Optalis Assisted Living Communities: Patient-Directed Care 10 Continuum of Care: Rehab Services 10 Continuum of Care: Long-Term Care 11 Person-Directed Care and Services 12

 An assisted living community is not a nursing home.
-The difference between an assisted living community and a nursing home is that an assisted living community is for independent seniors who need some assistance, while a nursing home or long-term care is more appropriate for seniors who have serious medical needs which require more nursing care.
+The difference between an assisted living community and a nursing home is that an assisted living community is for independent seniors who need a little assistance, while a nursing home or long-term care is more appropriate for seniors who have serious medical needs.

-An assisted living community offers medical and living assistance as well, but they're also focused on providing a social environment with planned activities, physical
+An assisted living community offers medical and living assistances as well, but they're also focused on providing a social environment with planned activities, physical wellness programs and other convenient support services that help seniors continue to enjoy active, fulfilling lifestyles.